Miss India International

-Miss India International or Miss International India is a title given to the Indian woman who represents India in the Miss International, an annual beauty pageant held in Japan.
-Glamanand Supermodel India currently chooses the Indian representative for Miss International.
+Miss India International currently known as Miss International India is a title given to the Indian woman who represents India in the Miss International, an annual beauty pageant held in Japan.
+Miss Universe India pageant currently chooses the Indian representative for Miss International.

 History

 1960–1988: Eve's Weekly

 India's participation in the Miss International pageant began in 1960 when Eve's Weekly magazine selected Iona Pinto as the country's first delegate.
 Pinto was crowned at the Eve's Weekly Miss India contest and went on to place as 1st runner-up at the inaugural Miss International pageant held in Long Beach, California.
 Eve's Weekly continued to send India's representatives to Miss International until 1988.
 The magazine ceased publication in 1989, resulting in no Indian representation in 1989 and 1990.

 1991–2014: The Times Group

 From 1991, Femina Miss India, organized by The Times Group, held the franchise for Miss International.
 During this period, India achieved several high placements, including two first runners-up and one second runner-up.
 Shonali Nagrani placed as 1st runner-up in 2003, marking the country's highest placement under this organization.
 The last representative from Femina Miss India was Jhataleka Malhotra in 2014.
 The Times Group lost the franchise in 2015.